CS2103JAN2017-W14-B1/main/docs/UserGuide.md

 <a name="save"></a>
 ### 3.12.
 Saving the program data to a specified path: save
 Save FlexiTask list to a file specified by user<br>
+Other FlexiTask list will be saved to the default location: data/tasklist.xml<br>

 Format: `save FILE_PATH/FILE_NAME.xml`